julio641742/mxisd-keycloak/README.md

+# The mxisd project is no longer maintained and this project too.
-# Keycloak REST Identity store for mxisd
+## Keycloak REST Identity store for mxisd

 This is a proof of concept of the [REST Identity store](https://github.com/kamax-matrix/mxisd/blob/master/docs/stores/rest.md) for Keycloak